 - RC R models are available in 3.2-m (10-ft) and 4.2-m (14-ft).

 - This duty-level category cuts brush up to 76.2 mm (3 in.) in diameter.

-NOTE: HX models are heavier built to cut at a 101.6 mm (4 in.) capacity level more frequently and for longer durations.
+NOTE: R Series are heavier built to cut at a 101.6 mm (4 in.) capacity level more frequently and for longer durations.